youngkin/hugoblog/content/post/CreateAFreeBlogSite.md

 * `title: "{{ replace .Name "-" " " | title }}"` - specifies that the page's title will be generated from the file name after replacing dashes ('-') with spaces.
 This is a quick, handy, way to generate titles automatically.
 For example, `My-New-Post.md` becomes "My New Post" in the page's title.
 * `description` - specifies text to be used in an article's summary on the home page.
 This text will not be displayed in the article.
 It is related to the `# Descriptive text here...` line a little lower in the file.
 * `date` - replaced with the date the post was created.
 The generated date can be changed if you want to modify it, for example after updating the page.
 There are more sophisticated things you can do with dates, such as published date, last modified date, expiration date, etc. Those all have special meanings.
 See the [Hugo documentation](https://gohugo.io/getting-started/configuration/#configure-dates) for more details.
 * `draft` - specifies whether a page is in draft or publish state.
-Pages in draft state can be seen when viewing the site running on the Hugo web server, but they will not be visible from a published web site such as Github Pages.
+Pages in draft state can be seen when viewing the site running on the Hugo web server, but they will not be visible from a published web site such as GitHub Pages.
 * `image` - specifies the image to display at the top of the page.
 If not specified, the `header_image` in `config.toml` will be used.
 * `tags` - specifies a comma separated list of low level subject groupings.
 Taking my example from above, U.S. states might be an appropriate subject grouping for pages pertaining to U.S. states.
 For example, `tags: ["Colorado", "Utah", ...]`.
 * `categories` - specifies a specifies a comma separated list of high level subject groupings.
 Again, taking my example from above, some U.S. states can be put in the category of "Best Ski Areas in the World".